MaxJakaria/iot_app/README.md

 ### 3. [With firebase](https://github.com/MaxJakaria/iot_app/tree/33b8b36396f6e7c899becdff12e6025f9a630289)

+### 4. Data Exchange (store, retrive)

 ## Overview

 This Flutter app helps you manage medicine reminders.
 It follows Clean Architecture and SOLID principles for maintainability and scalability.
 The app uses the BLoC pattern (`flutter_bloc`) for state management and `get_it` for dependency injection.

-**Now, medicine reminders are uploaded to Firebase Cloud Firestore using Clean Architecture.**
+**Medicine reminders are uploaded to Firebase Cloud Firestore using Clean Architecture.**
 All Firestore logic is abstracted away from the UI and handled through the data source and repository layers for better maintainability and testability.

 When you add a reminder, the app:

 - Sends the reminder to an ESP32 IoT device over WiFi via HTTP POST.
 - Stores the reminder in Firebase Cloud Firestore for cloud backup and sync.
+- Retrieves reminders directly from Firestore and displays them in the app (no local list is used).

 ## Project Structure